Body

 Diverse 2023-24 cohort to bring unique contributions to their fields, inspire future generations.

-Twelve headshots of Future Faculty Fellows
+Future Faculty Fellows

 Rice Engineering’s Future Faculty Fellows program supports Ph.D. students and postdoctoral associates as they explore the tenure track academic career path, compete successfully for tenure track faculty positions, and launch their careers.
 All Rice Engineering Ph.D. students and postdoctoral associates may participate in valuable networking events, workshops and panels—but for those who are ready to dive into the academic career journey, the program offers a Level 3 Future Faculty Fellowship.